-Kochi is a soft place to land in India.
+Kochi Kerala – A soft place to land in India

-Planes descend over teeming towers of coconut palms.
-Their deep green fronds, waving as though in welcome, dominate the landscape here in the state of Kerala.
-In fact, the word Kerala translates as “land of coconuts” in the local language of Malayalam.
+It’s no coincidence the word Kerala translates as “land of coconuts” in the local language of Malayalam.
 Kochi, at just over a million people, is the state’s second largest city.
 This is considered a small city in India.

-The airport is small, orderly and modern enough to be the country’s first completely solar powered one.
-Out the front doors and under the shade of the arrivals canopy, locals wait quietly for loved ones.
+As you stroll out the front doors, under the shade of the arrivals canopy, locals wait quietly for loved ones.
 Women in fuchsia, parrot green and turmeric saris and men in neatly pressed cotton shirts hold garlands of jasmine or marigolds.
 The air smells of burning leaves.

 You emerge from remarkably efficient entry paperwork and luggage retrieval to feel the tropical air instantly moisten your brow.
 Sweat trickles down your back and the muscles of your jet-lagged body begin to loosen.
-Climbing into the back of the awaiting car, your head bobs as you try to stay awake to take the lushness of this place on the 45-minute drive to Fort Kochi.
+Climbing into the back of the awaiting car, your head bobs as you try to stay awake to take the lushness of this place.
+It’s a 45-minute drive to Fort Kochi.

 Across yet another bridge, men fish with nets from brightly painted boats and dugout canoes.
 You feel like a frog leaping lily pads until you reach the outermost strip of islands.
 Fort Kochi’s peninsula dominates this large harbour nestled along the Arabian Sea.